germal/OpenCVB/README.md

 essential.
 Depth, infrared, gravity, and camera motion are the kind of objective features that can enhance almost any color image algorithm.

+And what if all cameras had depth?
+And an IMU.
+Those assumptions are being made now in OpenCVB – which explains why only a few cameras (Intel and Kinect) are currently supported.
+More cameras with depth are expected to arrive and integration with OpenCVB is likely to follow.
+OpenCVB is an opportunity to exploit these new features.

 The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched and grouped and combined, and often provide links to alternate versions online.
 Many downloadable algorithms are